dnidever/bozepy/docs/examples.rst

 Running doppler
 ===============
-The simplest way to run |Doppler| is with the command-line script ``doppler``.
+The simplest way to run |Bozepy| is with the command-line script ``doppler``.
 The only required argument is the name of a spectrum fits file.

 .. code-block:: bash